Propane, Propane Gas & Liquid Propane Gas | Is Propane LPG

 Is Propane Gas Explosive?
 Can a Propane Tank Explode?

-Gas cylinders can be explosive but not easily or often.
+A propane tank can be explosive but not easily or often.

-For the propane to be explosive, it must also collect in a confined space for an explosion to occur.
+For the propane gas to be explosive, it must also collect in a confined space for an explosion to occur.

 Odourant is Added for Safety